Zepbound vs Trulicity: How they compare for weight loss

 When it comes to weight loss, more options mean greater opportunities to discover what works for you, and now there’s a significant new choice in the medication lineup: Zepbound®.

-“Zepbound’s approval is a breakthrough in obesity treatment at a critical time,” said Rekha Kumar, MS, MD, an obesity medicine specialist and chief medical officer at Found Health.
+“Zepbound’s approval is a breakthrough in obesity treatment at a critical time,” said Rekha Kumar, MS, MD, an obesity medicine specialist and head of medical affairs at Found Health.
 “The obesity epidemic is surging like never before, and U.S. life expectancy is at its lowest in decades, with obesity as a leading driver.”

 Although medications like Ozempic® (semaglutide) and Mounjaro® (tirzepatide) can both be used for weight loss, those drugs are approved by the U.S. Food and Drug Administration (FDA) for type 2 diabetes.
 Only a few other medications—among them Wegovy,® which is also semaglutide-based, and Saxenda® (liraglutide)—have garnered FDA approval specifically for weight loss.